Skalv/garages/README.md

 -

 ## Issues
-- The vehicle spawn even if there is already a vehicle in the area.
+- The vehicle spawn even if there is already a vehicle in the area. <-- Fixed
-- The Store does not detect a vehicle in the area and therefore does not store the vehicle in the garage.
+- The Store does not detect a vehicle in the area and therefore does not store the vehicle in the garage. <-- Fixed

 ## ToDo
-- Fix issus above
+- Fix issus above if there are not already fixed obviously.